 At least this shouldn’t be a big deal.
-I’ll check out the “big box” home improvement stores, and maybe a low cost window covering specialty store as well.
+I’ll check out the “big box” home improvement stores, and maybe a low cost window covering specialty store as well and see if I can find some cordless top down bottom up cellular shades on discount.
 I want to get a fair price so I’ll call at least two places, and maybe three.
 I will tell them I need some blinds, and let them take care of it from there.
 If the installation costs aren’t too much I might even have the store install them for me.

 For consumers, the bottom line is often being too busy and unsure of the best way to get window coverings.

 I REALLY NEED TO MAKE SOME SALES.
 The store has been slow lately and I have mouths to feed, I hope we get calls and the opportunity to get some people a quote.
 When people call, I know they are usually price shopping so I have to give them the lowest possible price and outbid my competition.

 I wish I had better training on all the options available to customers, but my boss keeps pushing these one particular blinds because, as he says, this product provides the customer with a good price and it is one of the best profit margins in the store.
 OK, I need to review what it is I’m supposed to say…Hmmm, ”I can get you a quote on some blinds right away.
 Please give me your sizes and I’ll have a quote ready for you in a day or two.”
 I just have to send the measuring guy over there and he will hopefully get those numbers to me soon so that I will have time to do the bid.
 It might be nice to actually meet a customer someday.